Individual Permit Application Process

 Requests for Permit Modifications

 Requests for modifications to an existing Aquatic Nuisance Control Permit are determined by the DEC to be either minor or major.
 Minor modifications are typically a change to some detail contained in a permit condition.
 They do not require a review of the findings of the permit.
 Major modifications typically require the ANC Program to revisit one or more of the findings required for that control activity to assure that the finding can still be made.
-A minor modification request should be made by the permit holder in the form of a letter addressed to the ANC Program.
-A major modification request should be submitted by the permit holder by completing an appropriate permit application form for the control activity and submitting the application to the ANC Program.
+All permit modification requests must be submitted to the DEC on an additional application form.
 The appropriate application fee must accompany the application form.
-Major modifications are subject to public notice.
+Minor modifications are subject to a 14-day public notice period.
+Major modifications are subject to a 30-day public notice period.

 By statute, permits for pesticide use or chemicals other than pesticides may be issued for up to five (5) years.
 Permits for bottom barriers, powered mechanical devices, structural controls, or biological controls may be issued for up to ten (10) years.